goverture/goxy/Readme.md

 go run main.go -openai-base-url=http://localhost:8080/v1
 ```

-## 📚 API Documentation

-GoXY is compatible with the OpenAI API specification.
-All endpoints that work with OpenAI's API will work with GoXY.

-### Supported Endpoints

-- `POST /v1/chat/completions` - Chat completions (streaming and non-streaming)
-- `GET /health` - Health check endpoint

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for the API specification
-- The Go community for excellent libraries
-- All contributors to this project

-## 📞 Support

-- 📧 Create an issue on GitHub
-- 💬 Join our discussions
-- 📖 Check the documentation

----

-**GoXY** - Making AI API proxying simple and efficient.